Alice Washburn Awards

 • Thoughtful adaptation of traditional style(s) to address 21st-century needs

-• Sustainability features
+• Sustainability features, if applicable

 • AIA Connecticut member: $125.00

-• Member of another AIA component: $225.00
+• Member of another AIA chapter: $225.00

 • Non-Member Registered Architect: $400.00